Labradoodle: Health

 Labradoodles can have problems common to their parent breeds.
 Poodles and Labrador retrievers can have hip dysplasia.
 The parent breeds can also have a number of eye disorders.
-There have also been cases of neurological disorders, including epilepsy.

 Joint dysplasia

 Elbow dysplasia is a known common issue in the parent breeds, similar to hip dysplasia.
 This issue becomes more prevalent as a result of rapid growth during the puppy stage.